 - Imply in any way that a student will be denied participation if a host family is not found immediately.

 - Identify photos of individual students and include an appeal for an immediate family.

 - Compromise the privacy, safety, or security of participants, families, or schools.
 Specifically, using personal student data or contact information (including addresses, phone numbers, or email addresses) or photographs of the student.
 Exchange student photographs and personally-identifying information, either online or in print form, can only be made available to potential host families who have been fully vetted and selected for program participation.
 Such information, if available online, must be password protected.

 - UNACCEPTABLE words or phrases include: Urgently Needed, Don’t let me be homeless, This is an emergency.

-- ACCEPTABLE words or phrases include: Open your hearts and homes, Host a Foreign Exchange Student.
+- ACCEPTABLE words or phrases include: Open your hearts and homes, Host an International Student.

-If you have any questions or want advice, do not hesitate to contact your TDS or email email@example.com.
+If you have any questions or want advice, do not hesitate to contact your Hosting Specialist or email firstname.lastname@example.org.